brews/tellervo-python/README.md

     select_data.append(sample_dict)
 ```

+For more on parsing the XML replies, see [lxml](http://lxml.de/).

-Now we can take our `select_data` list and turn it into a Pandas DataFrame.
+If you want to refine things further, we can easily take our `select_data` list and turn it into a [pandas](http://pandas.pydata.org/) DataFrame.
 To top things off, we sort the data by site name, tree name, and sample name.

 ```python
 import pandas as pd